 Foreign Exchange Reserves

-Foreign exchange reserves refer to the assets held by a country's government or central bank that can be used to make payments in foreign currencies in international markets.
+Foreign exchange reserves are the assets held by a country's government or central bank that can be used to make payments in foreign currencies in international markets.
 These reserves play an important role in maintaining the stability of a country's currency, meeting international payment demands, enhancing international trust, and ensuring financial security.
-This article will explore the definition, role, management, and impact of foreign exchange reserves on the global economy.

 1. Definition and Basic Concepts of Foreign Exchange Reserves